loisakilla/loisakilla/README.md

 ### Currently:
-- Studying at BMSTU, Faculty of Robotics and Complex Automation, Bachelor's degree CAD/CAM Software Engineering, 3rd year.
+- Studying at BMSTU, Faculty of Robotics and Complex Automation, Bachelor's degree CAD/CAM Software Engineering, 4th year.
-- Learning UE4/5 with C++.
+- Learning Frontend.

 ### Education:
 - State Autonomous Educational Institution of the city of Moscow "School No. 548", 2009-2020.